 Every pregnancy is unique and has its own share of worries and nervous anticipation.
-When complications arise for mother or babe, the maternal-fetal medicine specialists of Northwest Perinatal Center are here to provide additional expertise, care and support.
+When complications, the maternal-fetal medicine specialists of Northwest Perinatal Center are here to provide additional expertise, care and support.

 Between the changes in your body, the hormones and the general stress of the unknown—for many women—the ‘glow’ of pregnancy is actually just an ever-present, glistening layer of sweat.
 All any mom-to-be wants to know is what is going on.
 When things get complicated, sometimes it takes a specialist to answer that question.
 A maternal-fetal medicine specialist (MFM), also known as a perinatologist, is an obstetrician who has additional education, training and experience in the care of obstetrical, medical, genetic and surgical complications during pregnancy and their effects on both the mother and fetus.